-String literals are supported, but only as syntactic sugar for UTF-8 encoded arrays of u8 values.
+String literals are supported, but only as syntactic sugar for arrays of 132 values.
 There is no character type in Futhark.

 3.3 Declarations

 A Futhark file or module consists of a sequence of declarations.
 Each declaration is processed in order, and a declaration can only refer to names bound by preceding declarations.